Elpoopacabra816/DS_340W_Walsh_Stefanic_Research_Project/README.md

 much higher natural language processing capabilities.
 The cybersecurity field has hundreds of domain-specific terminology and acronyms that greatly impacted the original vectorization method.
 Our research will test many different modern vectorizers to achieve greater accuracy and understaning of cybersecurity discussion online.

-Due to its size, we cannot upload the data or the zip files contaianing the current data.
-The data is being subsetted from GitHub and saved to google drive in order to be accessed in colab.
-All programs used to do so are uploaded here.
+In order to run the code first use the subsetter in order to download a subset of the data to your google drive, then run the final version of the CTC in order to reproduce the results seen in the paper and presentation.